Short description

 ------- -------------- --------- --------------

-- Verify that the EC2 instance is joined to the AWS Managed Microsoft AD domain that you want to set up a time synchronization domain hierarchy for.
+• Verify that the EC2 instance is joined to the AWS Managed Microsoft AD domain that you want to configure a time synchronization domain hierarchy for.
 For more information, see Manually join a Windows instance.

 Configure the AWS Managed AD domain time hierarchy

-Follow these steps to synchronize time in the AWS Managed AD domain hierarchy using the Group Policy settings:
+Use the Group Policy settings to synchronize time in the AWS Managed AD domain hierarchy:

-1. Log in to the EC2 instance using Remote Desktop Protocol (RDP), and set the domain user as Admin.
+1. Use Remote Desktop Protocol (RDP) to log in to the EC2 instance.
+Then, set the domain user as Administrator.
 For more information, see Connect to your Windows instance using RDP.

 2. Run GPMC.msc to open the Group Policy Management console.